-Kovalenko works with fragile ecosystems creating artwork inspired by locations specific to each project.
-Her subjects range from global warming, deforestation and coral bleaching, to processing and interpreting visual landscape and cultural associations.
+Nikolina Kovalenko is interested in humanity’s psychological connection with Nature and strives to expose the consequences our everyday actions have on the environment.
+The artist works with fragile ecosystems creating artwork inspired by locations specific to each project.
+Her subjects range from global warming, deforestation and coral bleaching, to exploring how Nature is historically incorporated into mythologies and cultural beliefs.

 Nikolina Kovalenko received her MFA from Moscow Surikov Art Institute (Moscow, Russia) in 2011 and studied at Universität der Künste (Berlin) in 2010.
 She holds a Gold Medal from the Russian Art Academy.
 The artist currently lives and works in Brooklyn, NY.